-The hotel will develop their own checkout page (this is where the customer must input details - name, email address, credit card number etc - as per the information below).
-The web server must support Secure Socket Layer (SSL) in order to protect the privacy of the customer data.
-A certificate to verify the website from VeriSign or Thawte is recommended.
+The resorts will develop their own checkout page (this is where the customer must input details - name, email address, credit card number etc. - as per the information below).
+The web server must support Secure Socket Layer (SSL) in order to protect the privacy of the customer data

 When a customer finishes the input and submits the order, the merchant form will call a script located at the SPGS server.
-The checkout page of the proposed system is preferably hosted on secure server to ensure consumer protection and eliminate possible fraudulent behavior.
-The sameple scripets in Perl, ASP and ColdFusion are in Appendix H. The scripts outline integration of a merchant's shopping cart/check-out page and SPGS.
-The Perl scripts are fully commented and clearly show what is needed for a successful integration
+The checkout page of the proposed system is preferably hosted on secure to ensure consumer protection and eliminate possible fraudulent behavior.
+The sample scripts in Perl.
+ASP and ColdFusion are in Appendix H. The scripts outline integration of a merchant's shopping cart/check-out page and SPGS.
+The Perl scripts are fully commented and clearly show what is needed for a successful integration.